mindspore-lab/mindone/examples/stable_diffusion_v2/laion_train.md

 3. For failed to resize message, you may set `--resize_mode` as "no" to disable resizing, or ajust the reszing parameters.

-### 4. Computing text embeddings and latent images with distributed clip-inference and vae-encoder inference.
-(Optional)
+### 4. Precompute text embeddings and latent images (Optional)

+It can reduce the storage size to about 1/4 and save training time, despite of being less flexible.

+TODO:
+[] save text embedding from clip text encoder output, image embedding from AE encoder output, as mindrecord [] dataloader to load embedding data
+[] trainer supporting embeding data input

 ### 5. Convert to trainable data format